Ah081mad/Crime-Analysis/README.md

-# Crime Reporting Delay Analysis – Power BI
+# Crime Analysis – Power BI

 ## Project Overview
-This dashboard examines delays between crime occurrence and reporting.
-The goal is to provide actionable insights agencies and community leaders to support better decision-making in public safety and community policing and improve response efficiency.
+This dashboard Analyzed crime occurrence.
+The goal is to provide actionable insights to agencies and community leaders to support better decision-making in public safety and community policing and improve response efficiency.

 ## Tools Used
 - Power BI